ibm-cloud-docs/cis/cli/cli-routing.md

    `--tiered-caching value`      One of Routing features.
 Valid values: "on", "off".

-   `-i, --instance`  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-**Output Message**

-* routing feature id
-* routing feature value
-* routing feature modified time

 ## Display routing analytics